 It is also the same when the market is oversold.
 We can go short when the market is oversold, and the price will keep on going down in case we are at the beginning of a strong downtrend.
 The only thing we need is that we know whether we are at the beginning of a downtrend while the market is oversold or not.

-With DBB Trading System, usually we go long when the price has already moved up a lot and the market is already overbought.
+With Double Bollinger Bands Trading System, usually we go long when the price has already moved up a lot and the market is already overbought.
 That is why I always say that trading is not about buying low and selling high.
-In most cases it is buying high and selling higher.
+In most cases, it is buying high and selling higher.

 RSI Is A Good Overbought Oversold Indicator